Today I’ll show you how to travel alone for the first time.

 Look, I need to do this for myself.

-Breaking the code of everyday thinking and following your heart is a courageous thing to do.
+I know I am not the only one that understands how breaking the code of everyday thinking and following your heart is a courageous thing to do.

 The only thing I’d worry about is not following my heart, because, as we grow older and wiser we rely on it more to guide us.